 Mobile clinics go out once a month, traveling as far as 30 miles away.
 The clinics offer full medical service to the injured and ill.
 They provide immunizations, prenatal care and education, family planning (including contraception and AIDS prevention), and nutritional training.

 One of the most important of the programs is the Embangweni Clean Water Project.
-Through the shallow well project funded by Marion Medical Mission, shallow wells are installed in villages providing safe drinking water and eliminating water-borne diseases.
-In villages where a shallow well has been installed, cases of infant deaths due to dysentery have virtually been eliminated.
+Through the well project funded by Marion Medical Mission, protected wells are installed in villages providing safe drinking water and eliminating water-borne diseases.
+In villages where a protected well has been installed, cases of infant deaths due to dysentery have virtually been eliminated.

 Another project recently introduced by Bob Holloway, through the Marion Medical Mission, is solar cooking as an alternative to cooking with wood.
 The solar cookers are simple, made from cartons coated with aluminum foil.